 #11: You become a teacher.
 You have the chance to go home and share with friends and loved ones the stories of your work and your clients, educating them about the magnitude of the issue your organization grapples with.

 #10: You rest your weary head on your pillow each night knowing that it could be worse.
-You could have a job at a Chinese restaurant filling small cups with soy sauce.

 #9: You develop critical skills in diplomacy, managing wildly disparate stakeholders with different ideas and agendas (and you pray that they never invent something that makes thought balloons visible to the naked eye.)